robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-a-people-profession.md

 caption: "Year 1"
 ---

-In this module you'll focus on developing strong professional relationships to build the best outcomes for your pupils.
+In this module you’ll focus on developing strong professional relationships to build the best outcomes for your pupils.

 ## Module introduction